|

 You

 have got to enjoy talking and working with them.
-Do you LIKE the
+Do you LIKE the designer?

-personality and values?
-Do they offer you invaluable insight and
+Do they offer you invaluable insight and advice about your site design?

 -